erancha/OrgCarFleet/README.md

 # OrgCarFleet

-A car fleet management system built with AWS services, featuring event-driven architecture with Kafka and microservices for telemetry processing.
+A car fleet management starter built with AWS services, featuring event-driven architecture with Kafka and microservices for telemetry processing.

 ## Table of Contents